 Reality is that the measures presented in Option 1 were the outcomes of that engagement and had the support of JNCC who confirmed that these measures would meet the Conservation Objectives for the relevant features and the sites.
 As you know, the process has been delayed due to Brexit.
 There has been some revision and updates to advice since then, but these have also been subject to discussion with Industry.

 The problem really lies with the evolution of Option 2, and this is, effectively full site restrictions.
 Unlike the pre-Brexit position, Scot Gov were obliged to provide choice on suitable alternative measures.
-No surprise then that these were included, and I dint think it’s a coincidence that at least 3 different groups threatened legal action if full site restrictions were not considered.
+No surprise then that these were included, and MP did not think it a coincidence that at least 3 different groups threatened legal action if full site restrictions were not considered.

 Although we do not yet have sign off on our response to the consultation, Kenny anticipates responding in general support of Option 1 (Zonal management).
 He had kept members informed through our internal committee system, always keeping updated.